ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/upgrade/docker/upgrade_preparing.md

 ```

 After completing the data migration to the newly created Docker volumes, you'll need to update the volume mounts in your Docker Compose configuration.
-Modify the `docker-compose.yml` file for SoBeam Edge to update the volume settings.
+Modify the `docker-compose.yml` file for ThingsBoard Edge to update the volume settings.

 First, please update docker compose file version.
 Find next snippet:
 ```text